kosuke/emojispeak/README.md

     $ fab rpi

-To publish the website to Google Cloud Storage (requires Google Cloud SDK):
+To publish the website to Firebase (requires Firebase CLI):

-    $ fab gs
+    $ fab firebase